 Heat Shrink Buying Guide

 Heat shrink tubing does exactly what it says on the tin; it is an expanded piece of plastic tubing that is designed to shrink in size when it comes into contact with heat.
-Heat Shrink Tubing is an incredibly versatile material can have many different uses, and is particularly found within electrical, industrial and telecommunications environments.Whether you need to insulate cables that may be exposed to extreme conditions, or you just need to colour code your wires for easy identification, heat shrink tubing is the ideal solution.
+Heat Shrink Tubing is an incredibly versatile material that can have many different uses and is particularly found within electrical, industrial, and telecommunications environments.Whether you need to insulate cables that may be exposed to extreme conditions, or you just need to colour code your wires for easy identification, heat shrink tubing is the ideal solution.
 It is affordable, easy to install, and can be used just about anywhere.

 Heat Shrink Tubing Ratios

 Heat shrink tubing comes in many different forms, and it is important that you select the right type of heat shrink tubing for your needs.
 Every type of heat shrink tubing has its own shrink ratio; this will tell you just how much the tubing will shrink when it is heated.

 For example, heat shrink tubing with a 2:1 shrink ratio will shrink down to half of its expanded diameter; tubing with a 3:1 shrink ratio will shrink to a third of its original size, and so on up to a 6:1 shrink ratio.

 For all of your heat shrink tubing needs, you should look no further than right here at Hilltop Products.
 As you can see, we have plenty of different heat shrink tubing products in stock.
 Please feel free to take a look through the complete range of heat shrink tubing that we have on offer by using the links provided.

 How To Select The Correct Size Of Heat Shrink Tubing